lliemo/CP-FinalProjectFall25/Project Check-in/README.md

 - float: suspended fourth from root (ex.
 Bb3)
   _you can jump while going forward/backward_

-\*extra actions are from right hand
+_extra actions are controlled with the right hand_

 - charge attack: arpeggio of triad (must be done at least 3 times to successfully attack)
 - attack #1: (any) triad in right hand